jcvignoli/lumiere-movies/src/README.txt

 = 4.6.1 =

 All gutenberg blocks are compatible with api version 3.
-Lumière sidebar is made of gutenberg block if using WordPress > 5.8
+Lumière sidebar is made of gutenberg block if using WordPress > 5.8.
+No more conflicting libraries with other plugins, evey class is namespaced with Lumière.

 = 4.6 =